 Getting started in your IDE

-This feature is currently supported in VS Code, Eclipse, IntelliJ IDEA, PyCharm, CLion, WebStorm, PHPStorm, Rider and soon to be available for other IDEs.
+This feature is currently available in SonarLint for Visual Studio, VS Code, Eclipse, IntelliJ IDEA, PyCharm, CLion, WebStorm, PHPStorm, and Rider.

 To start securing your code base you can download SonarLint for your IDE.
 Existing SonarLint users can simply update the plugin to the latest version to get access to this new feature.

 The beginning of a new gateway for secrets detection

 As the next step, we plan to extend the ‘Secrets’ detection functionality in SonarLint to other public cloud providers.
 Later on, you can expect SonarLint to support more cloud providers, SaaS products, and database providers.

 Stay tuned to learn when these features are planned for SonarLint in the SonarLint Product Roadmap.

 If you use SonarQube or SonarCloud, this is a great opportunity to extend your code security experience to your IDE.
 By installing SonarLint for free, not only can you immediately benefit from powerful features such as secret detection but also improve the overall code quality and security of your code base by sharing rules and analysis settings from SonarQube or SonarCloud to SonarLint to coalesce your entire team on a single definition of code health.